slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Don't major on minor things.'* ->  applied focus

-fastest way to learn is to teach.
+- fastest way to learn is to teach.

 making resolutions: Guilt will carry you when willpower fails.
 By all means involve friends, but make your pressures real.
 Just saying words doesn’t make a thing happen.
 Try walking through a door instead.

-And that's one reason we like to believe in genius.
+We like to believe in genius.
 It gives us an excuse for being lazy. -- Paul Graham

 'The chess grand master considers no more moves than does the expert; he just knows which ones to look at.' -- Robyn Dawes

-a friend of mine who has finally achieved great success in his field after about 20 years.
+A friend of mine who has finally achieved great success in his field after about 20 years.
 I asked him what was the “tipping point”?
 “Recognizing the good people from the bad,” he said.
 “Working with those people.
 Connecting them.
 That’s a life-multiplier.”

 None of her “13 Things” can be taught in school.
 School teaches facts.
 And it teaches you to memorize facts.
 And it punishes you if you forget the facts.
 But facts won’t help you survive the tragedies of life.
 I wish school had taught me how to really live.
 How to be healthy.
 How to survive the hardest relationships.
 How to be creative every day.
 How to surrender to the things I can’t control.

 Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.

 The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
-Yet in both cases, the expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge. experts rely more on structured knowledge than on analysis
+Yet in both cases, the expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge.

 Ericsson argues that what matters is not experience per se but “effortful study,” which entails continually tackling challenges that lie just beyond one’s competence. (out of confort zone)!!